 - Foods of different tastes and textures

-- Smelling various safe substances such as foods, flowers (if not allergic to pollen), grass
+- Smelling various safe substances such as foods, flowers (if not allergic to pollen), and grass

 - Looking through various transparent colored objects

-The infant should be supervised, and all objects should be clean and should not be capable of choking or suffocating the child.
+The infant should be supervised during each of these activities.
+Furthermore, all objects should be clean and should not be capable of choking or suffocating the child.